BWA Group PLC - Positive Results from Preliminary Granulometric Testwork

 Competent Person’s Statement

-The exploration results were reviewed by Mr J.N.
+The results were reviewed by Mr J.N.
 Hogg, MSc.
 MAIG, Principal Geologist for Addison Mining Services (AMS) and Non-executive Director of BWA.

 Mr Simo and Mr Hogg have sufficient experience relevant to the style of mineralisation, the type of deposit under consideration and to the activity undertaken to qualify as a Competent Person as defined in the JORC Code 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.